aws/aws-sdk-net/Unity.README.md

 There are only a few fundamentals that are helpful to know when developing against the AWS SDK for .NET on Unity

-* To enable logging you need to create a config file called awsconfig.xml in a `Resources` directory add add the following
+* To enable logging you need to create a config file called awsconfig.xml in a `Resources` directory and add the following

 		<?xml version="1.0" encoding="utf-8"?>
 		<aws